The Women to Watch: No. 21, Zions' Jennifer Smith

 Chief Information Officer, Zions Bancorp.

-Smith was promoted to CIO at Zions in late 2015, after having served as director of corporate bank operations and, before that, chief auditor.
+Smith was promoted to CIO in late 2015, after having served as the director of enterprise operations at the company.
+Before that, she was the chief auditor.